Pints, Pounds, & Pâté

 Visiting the UK by Train.

-View of the Wallace Monument from Stirling Castle
+View of the Wallace Monument from Stirling Castle (JSB)

 Very much off the beaten tourist path, Stirling, Scotland is a charming town, and very much the opposite of Bath, in many ways.
-Home to the Wallace Monument and the stunning Stirling Castle, it's rugged and small.
-Probably more of a half-day trip from Edinburgh, it's a nice respite from the Royal Mile!
+Home to the Wallace Monument and the stunning Stirling Castle, it's rugged and relatively small.
+Probably more of a half-day trip from Edinburgh, it's a nice respite from the Royal Mile.

 Check out the full blog post on visiting Stirling from Edinburgh for more information!